ChrisW-priv/PersonalVault/UNI/Computer Architecture/Lec1.md

 - Memory is a vector of numbered cells
 As a result:
 - PC - Program counter: what instruction number do we execute
-- We store date of programs in consecutivecells so we can fetch larger blocks of data
+- We store date of programs in consecutive cells so we can fetch larger blocks of data

 Harvard architecture:
 - Computer not programmable
 - easy and fast
 Princeton architecture:
-- single memmory
+- single memory
 - Slower and more complex cuz we need an extra hardware to switch between types of memory